Skip to content

 Protein family

-EPCAM family
+Belongs to the EPCAM family

 Function

 May act as a physical homophilic interaction molecule between intestinal epithelial cells (IECs) and intraepithelial lymphocytes (IELs) at the mucosal epithelium for providing immunological barrier as a first line of defense against mucosal infection.
 Plays a role in embryonic stem cells proliferation and differentiation.
-Up-regulates the expression of FABP5, MYC and cyclins A and E.
+Up-regulates the expression of FABP5, MYC and cyclins A and E

-Subellular location
+Subcellular location

 Structure

 Monomer.
-Interacts with phosphorylated CLDN7.
+Interacts with phosphorylated CLDN7

 Post-translational modification

 Hyperglycosylated in carcinoma tissue as compared with autologous normal epithelia.
-Glycosylation at Asn-198 is crucial for protein stability.
+Glycosylation at Asn-198 is crucial for protein stability

 Involvement in disease

-DISEASE: Diarrhea 5, with tufting enteropathy, congenital (DIAR5) [MIM:613217]: An intractable diarrhea of infancy characterized by villous atrophy and absence of inflammation, with intestinal epithelial cell dysplasia manifesting as focal epithelial tufts in the duodenum and jejunum.
-Note=The disease is caused by variants affecting the gene represented in this entry.; DISEASE: Lynch syndrome 8 (LYNCH8) [MIM:613244]: A form of Lynch syndrome, an autosomal dominant disease associated with marked increase in cancer susceptibility.
+A form of Lynch syndrome, an autosomal dominant disease associated with marked increase in cancer susceptibility.
 It is characterized by a familial predisposition to early-onset colorectal carcinoma (CRC) and extra-colonic tumors of the gastrointestinal, urological and female reproductive tracts.
 Lynch syndrome is reported to be the most common form of inherited colorectal cancer in the Western world.
 Clinically, it is often divided into two subgroups.
 Type I is characterized by hereditary predisposition to colorectal cancer, a young age of onset, and carcinoma observed in the proximal colon.
 Type II is characterized by increased risk for cancers in certain tissues such as the uterus, ovary, breast, stomach, small intestine, skin, and larynx in addition to the colon.
 Diagnosis of classical Lynch syndrome is based on the Amsterdam criteria: 3 or more relatives affected by colorectal cancer, one a first degree relative of the other two; 2 or more generation affected; 1 or more colorectal cancers presenting before 50 years of age; exclusion of hereditary polyposis syndromes.
 The term 'suspected Lynch syndrome' or 'incomplete Lynch syndrome' can be used to describe families who do not or only partially fulfill the Amsterdam criteria, but in whom a genetic basis for colon cancer is strongly suspected.
-Note=The disease is caused by variants affecting the gene represented in this entry.
-LYNCH8 results from heterozygous deletion of 3-prime exons of EPCAM and intergenic regions directly upstream of MSH2, resulting in transcriptional read-through and epigenetic silencing of MSH2 in tissues expressing EPCAM.

 Data